 Top 10 Traditional Foods to Enjoy in Hunza Gilgit-Baltistan

-Hunza valley is one of the fascinating northern areas of Pakistan that is covered with snow-capped mountains and greenery.
+Hunza Valley is one of the fascinating northern areas of Pakistan that is covered with snow-capped mountains and greenery.
 This beautiful valley is well-known for its attractiveness.
-The people who live in this valley are extremely friendly and hospitable.
+The people who live in this valley are friendly and hospitable.
 The languages that they frequently speak are Burushaski, Wakhi, and Shina, but they also have an understanding of the national language as well.

 1. Chapshuro